 Cravings, on the other hand, come from the mouth.
 If you wait for some time, it will go away and the cravings will not intensify over time but the emotion to eat will.

 When you go on and open up that packet of chips, ask yourself, am I really hungry?
 Where is the desire to eat coming from?

-If you have difficulty in identifying, the simplest technique is to wait for 5-10 minutes, and do something else for some time like reading a book, and see, did it go away?
+If you have difficulty in identifying, the simplest technique is to wait for 5-10 minutes, and put your attention to something else for a while, and see if it goes away.
 If yes then it was your taste buds calling you, if not then go feed something to your poor stomach.

-If you start to identify hunger and craving and are able to control your cravings, honestly, you can declare yourself a pro in terms of healthy eating.
-Because controlling yourself is one thing which most of the people fail at.
+If are able to differentiate these two and are able to control your cravings, you can declare yourself a pro in terms of healthy eating, because controlling yourself is the one thing which most of the people fail at.

 10. Track Your Progress